Jun-depo/Planar_Cell_Polarity_calculation-plotting/README.md

 ### Lisence

-You are allowed to used and modify the script.
+You are allowed to use and modify the script.
 Please refer to this depository in your public presentations and publications.